Toverland

 Attractiepark Toverland is an amusement park located in Sevenum, the Netherlands.
-It first opened in 2001 as an indoor family entertainment center, operated by the Gelissen Group.
-In recent years, Toverland has grown into a fully-fledged theme park, winning the European Star Award for the Best Theme Park in 2018.
-More recently, the park has shifted towards the adult demographic, partially rebranding and adding new attractions.
-A name change was also considered in 2018.
+It first opened in 2001 as an indoor family entertainment centre, operated by the Gelissen Group.
+Toverland won the European Star Award for the Best Theme Park in 2018.
+More recently, the park partially rebranded and added new attractions.

 Themed areas

-Toverland is divided into six themed areas, of which two are situated indoors.
+Toverland is divided into six themed areas, two of which are situated indoors.

 Land van Toos

 The Land van Toos is the original indoor area of the park.
-Notable attractions include the Vekoma Junior Coaster "Toos-Express", crossing through the building.
-The theme area is characterized by the many children's rides and playgrounds.
+The attractions include the Vekoma Junior Coaster "Toos-Express," crossing through the building.
+The themed area is characterised by the many children's rides and playgrounds.

 Wunder Wald

-Wunder Wald is an indoor area located in the same building as the Land van Toos with a ski-theme.
-The area contains playgrounds, a beer garden and two major attractions, a powered toboggan named "Maximus' Blitz Bahn" and Expedition Zork, a log flume.
-Between 2015 and 2018 Wunder Wald has been rebuilt as a theme area about alpine countries.
-Before that, Wunder Wald was called Magic Forest and hasn't any decoration.
+Wunder Wald is an indoor area located in the same building as the Land van Toos with a ski theme.
+The area contains playgrounds, a beer garden, and two attractions - a powered toboggan named "Maximus' Blitz Bahn" and Expedition Zork, a log flume.
+Between 2015 and 2018 Wunder Wald was rebuilt as a theme area about alpine countries.
+Before that, Wunder Wald was called Magic Forest and did not have any decoration.
 The ride Maximus' Blitz Bahn was the first ride in the theme park with a background story and a themed queue.

 Ithaka

 Ithaka is the original outdoor section of the park, themed to the Ancient Greeks.
 Ithaka contains three major rides including Troy, a wooden coaster built by Great Coasters International.
-The area was originally simply named "Troy-Area" in reference to the largest attraction in the area.
-The area features a replica of the Trojan Horse.
+The area was originally simply named "Troy-Area" in reference to its largest attraction.
+It features a replica of the Trojan Horse.

 Magische Vallei

-The Magical Valley is themed to a fantasy land populated by 'Dwervels'.
+The Magical Valley is themed as a fantasy land populated by 'Dwervels'.
 Major attractions in the area includes rollercoasters Dwervelwind and Booster Bike, a rapid river attraction, and several restaurants.

 Port Laguna

 Opened in 2018, Port Laguna is the new entrance area of the park.
-The area is circle-shaped and features a Mediterranean theme.
-The area features brightly colored buildings containing shops, drink and food stores, a game gallery and an interactive show.
+The area is circle-shaped and features a Mediterranean theme with brightly coloured buildings containing shops, drink and food stores, a game gallery and an interactive show.
 Port Laguna contains no rides.
 The area was inspired by the entrance of Disney's Animal Kingdom and the theme area Port Entry of Universal's Islands of Adventure, with some notable differences, such as a curved main street.

 Avalon

 Avalon is the newest area in the park, opened in 2018.
-Based on Celtic mythology, the area includes the Bolliger & Mabillard-built wing coaster Fēnix.
+Based on the Arthurian legend, the area includes the Bolliger & Mabillard-built wing coaster Fēnix and the boat ride Merlin's Quest.
+In 2023, Avalon was expanded with a car ride and three flat rides.